johnttaylor/pim/README-Intro-DataModel.md

 design the following advantages:

 - It makes it easier to extend existing functionality without modifying existing source code.
-For example, you could extend the above deisgn by introducing a third module that takes the output of Module 1 and modifies it for input to Module 2.
+For example, you could extend the above design by introducing a third module that takes the output of Module 1 and modifies it for input to Module 2.
-In this case, we would only need to create a new model point.
+In this case, we would only need to create a new model point (Point AA).
 In the figure below, then, Module 3 is passed a reference to Model Point A and Model Point AA in its constructor or during initialization.
-The point here is that even though there has been a feature change, the original Module 1 and Module 2 do not need to be rewritten.
+The emphasis here is that even though there has been a feature change, the original Module 1 and Module 2 do not need to be rewritten.
 The only change would be to the code that constructs or initializes Module 2 so that it is passed a reference to Model Point AA (instead of Model Point A).
 ```

     ┌──────────────┐             ┌─────────────┐